 Are your spices filthy?
-If they are imported, and in the US most are, they might well be.
-A brief article in the November 27, 2013 issue of JAMA reports on the findings of a draft risk profile issue by the FDA on October 30.
+If they are imported—and in the US most are—they might well be.
+A brief article in the November 27, 2013 issue of JAMA reports on the findings of a draft risk profile issue by the Food and Drug Administration (FDA) on October 30.
 It found that ~12% of imported spices were contaminated with filth (rodent hairs, insects or insect fragments, and occasionally animal and/or insect fecal materials).
 Yuk!

 But the concern is beyond yuk.
-Almost 6% of spices sampled were contaminated with Salmonella.
-Further, these contaminates have been tied to outbreaks of foodborne illnesses.
+Almost 6% of spices sampled were contaminated with Salmonella, a bacteria that can cause a serious diarrheal illness in humans.
+Further, these contaminants have actually been tied to outbreaks of foodborne illnesses.
 According to the article, there have been 124 spice-related outbreaks between 1973 and 2010 including a large outbreak of Salmonella-related illness in 2008-2009 associated with the use of white pepper.
 The outbreaks caused 1946 illnesses, 128 hospitalization, and 2 deaths.

-There are three main reasons for the contamination:
+There are three main reasons spices get contaminated:

 - Failure to limit animal access to the spice source plants at harvest or during drying